polybase/polybase-db-docs/docs/sample-apps/spacetime-social.md

 sidebar_position: 1
 ---

-# Spacetime Social
+# Polybase Social

-Spacetime Social is a sample app that shows how a lightweight social media app like Twitter can be built with Spacetime.
+Polybase Social is a sample app that shows how a lightweight social media app like Twitter can be built with Polybase.

 ## Deployed app

-View a deployed version of the app: [Spacetime Social](https://social.testnet.spacetime.xyz/)
+View a deployed version of the app: [Polybase Social](https://social.testnet.polybase.xyz/)

 ## Code

-View the code on Github: [Spacetime Social Github](https://github.com/spacetimehq/social)
+View the code on Github: [Polybase Social Github](https://github.com/polybasehq/social)